B2-Kumar/Notes/sql.md

 - 'a_%' - Finds any values that start with "a" and are at least 2 characters in length
 - 'a__%' - Finds any values that start with "a" and are at least 3 characters in length
 - 'a%o' - Finds any values that start with "a" and ends with "o"
+- %	Represents zero or more characters
+- _	Represents a single character
+- []	Represents any single character within the brackets
+- ^	Represents any character not in the brackets
+- The keyword - Represents any single character within the specified range

 ###### IN Syntax
 - allows us to specify multiple values in a WHERE clause.